-Increases Semen Volume, Sperm Count and Sperm Motility
+1. Increases Semen Volume, Sperm Count, And Sperm Motility

-A randomized placebo-controlled pilot study was conducted to evaluate the spermatogenic activity of Ashwagandha root extract in 46 oligospermic patients.1 The study found that on day 90, as compared to the placebo-treated group, there was
+A 3-month study was conducted to test the sperm-generating effect of ashwagandha root extract on 46 otherwise healthy men with a low sperm count (oligospermia).
+The study found that on day 90, as compared to the placebo-treated group, there was

 - 167% increase in sperm count